SEAI board

 William Walsh

-William Walsh, William Walsh is Chief Executive Officer in SEAI, having previously held the position of both Chief Operations Officer and Chief Financial Officer.
+William Walsh is Chief Executive Officer in SEAI, having previously held the position of both Chief Operations Officer and Chief Financial Officer.
 William joined SEAI in 2013.
-Prior to joining SEAI he worked for IFI where he held a number of roles including Assistant Chief Executive Officer and Director.
+Prior to joining SEAI he worked for Inland Fisheries Ireland (IFI) where he held a number of roles including Assistant Chief Executive Officer and Director.
 Prior to that he held senior management positions in the private sector.
-William is a Chartered Accountant, holds a Bachelor of Business Studies from Dublin City University, holds a Graduate Diploma in Strategy, Innovation and Change from UCD and holds a Diploma in Company Direction from the IOD.
+William is a Chartered Accountant, holds a Bachelor of Business Studies from Dublin City University, a Graduate Diploma in Strategy, Innovation and Change from UCD and a Diploma in Company Direction from the IOD.

 Sharon O'Connor

-Sharon O’Connor (appointed 1 September 2020), is a Fellow and Chartered Director of the Institute of Directors with over twenty-five years senior leadership experience.
+Sharon is a Fellow and Chartered Director of the Institute of Directors with over twenty-five years senior leadership experience.
 A Chartered Fellow of the Institute of Personnel Development, she is also professionally qualified in Marketing.
-She recently completed a 5yr. term as Chair of the Education Authority NI, a regional organization employing 44,000 with a budget of £2bn.
-Formerly Chief Executive of Derry City Council, she has a strong interest in local government and she served on the Accounts Commission for Scotland and the National Oversight and Audit Commission.
-Sharon is a NED with the NI Transport Holding Co.
-(Translink) and David MacBrayne Ltd (CalMac).
-Previous and current work spans the private, public, and community/voluntary sectors as a business owner and consultant.
-She is particularly interested in community planning, regeneration, and innovation in the public sector.
+Previous roles include Chair of the Education Authority NI and Chief Executive of Derry City Council.
+Sharon has a strong interest in local government and served on the Accounts Commission for Scotland and the National Oversight and Audit Commission.
+Previous and current work spans the private, public and community/voluntary sectors as a business owner and consultant.
+She is particularly interested in community planning, regeneration and innovation in the public sector.
+Sharon has recently been appointed as Chair of Audit and Risk in the Department for Communities (NI) and Non Executive Member of the Scruntiny Board of the Northern Ireland Investment Fund.

 Léan Doody